• Jobs

 First, it’s important to understand that references are not typically required as part of a resume.
 However, many job applicants include a list of references on their resumes to provide additional information about their skills and experience.

-This can be especially helpful if you are a recent graduate or have limited work experience.
+This can be especially helpful if you are a recent graduate and have limited or no work experience.

 It’s also important to choose your references carefully, as they should be able to speak to your qualifications and provide specific examples of your work.